Parent Sport I — Ref: LIGER-PS-001

 Deep within the wind-blasted emptiness of the steppe, before prey, before hunger, there was the throw.
 Young initiates stood in silence as elders pointed toward distant boulders or tree stumps and bade them cast their spears — not to strike prey, but to come close.

 This was not training.
 This was projection for its own sake: to measure one's precision, one's soul-alignment with distance.
-Success was not in the hit but in the stillness before release, the arc of intention, and the sacred landing.
+Success was not in the hit but in the stillness before release and the sacred landing.

-Elders watched not for accuracy, but for grace.
-For quiet.
-For the one who, upon missing by inches, did not celebrate.
+Elders watched not for accuracy but for grace and quiet: for the one who, upon missing by inches, did not celebrate.
 That one, they said, understood the game.

 Tier 2 Derivatives